When entering first grade, your child should be able to count to 100 by ones (1, 2, 3, 4…) and tens (10, 20, 30, 40…).

 View worksheetDuring kindergarten, your child will learn to recognize and create rhyming words.

-View worksheetWhen entering third grade, your child should be able to read and write numbers within 1,000 using numerals and number words.
+View worksheetWhen entering fourth grade, your child should be able to use bar graphs to solve one-step and two-step problems.

 View worksheetDuring kindergarten, your child will learn to form regular plural nouns when speaking by adding -s or -es.
 For example, “dog/dogs” and “wish/wishes.”